Starlink: Satellite internet

 Starlink provides satellite-based internet connectivity to underserved areas of the planet, as well as competitively priced service in more urbanized areas.

-In the United States, Starlink charged a one-time hardware fee of $599 for a user terminal and $120 per month for internet service at a fixed service address location.
+In the United States, Starlink charged, at launch, a one-time hardware fee of $599 for a user terminal and $120 per month for internet service at a fixed service address.
 An additional $25 per month allows the user terminal to move beyond a fixed location (Starlink For RVs) but with service speeds deprioritized compared to the fixed users in that area.
-Fixed users are told to expect typical throughput of "50 Mbps to 150 Mbps and latency from 20 ms to 40 ms".
-A higher performance version of the service (Starlink Business) advertises speeds of 150 to 500 Mbps in exchange for a more costly $2,500 user terminal and a $500 monthly service fee.
-Another service called Starlink Maritime became available in July 2022 providing internet access on the open ocean, with speeds of 350 Mbps, requiring purchase of a maritime-grade $10,000 user terminal and a $5,000 monthly service fee.
+Fixed users are told to expect typical throughput of "50 to 150 Mbit/s and latency from 20 to 40 ms", a study found users averaged download speeds of 90.55 Mbit/s in the first quarter of 2022, but dropped to 62.5 Mbit/s in the second quarter.
+A higher performance version of the service (Starlink Business) advertises speeds of 150 to 500 Mbit/s in exchange for a more costly $2,500 user terminal and a $500 monthly service fee.
+Another service called Starlink Maritime became available in July 2022 providing internet access on the open ocean, with speeds of 350 Mbit/s, requiring purchase of a maritime-grade $10,000 user terminal and a $5,000 monthly service fee.